mdmuhtasimfuadfahim/class-scheduling-problem/README.md

-# Classroom Scheduling Model 👋
+# Classroom Scheduling Model for Universities 👋

 The `classroom-scheduling-model` is a MiniZinc model designed to solve the classroom scheduling problem in a university setting.
 It schedules courses considering various constraints like the number of times a course must be scheduled per week, classroom availability, and total credit hours for all courses.